 - You wake up at eight to the same rap music – and a dog barking – right outside your door.
 The mortars are still coming.

-- You meet your hotel neighbor who is the source of the barking – her dogs that is – all three of them.
-She tells you how she inherited one from the guy who died in the room next to yours and how that is somehow connected to the car prowling story you heard in the lobby the night before.
+- You meet your hotel neighbor who is the source of the barking (her dogs that is) – all three of them.
+She tells you how she inherited one from a guy who died in the room next to yours and explains how that is somehow connected to the car prowling story you heard in the lobby the night before.

 If only I could use it.

 I bought an Intex above-ground pool a few weeks ago.